 - 19.75 mile(s) from Cardiff State Beach

 - 21.00 mile(s) from San Elijo State Beach

 - 23.00 mile(s) from Seaside Gardens County Park

 - 24.00 mile(s) from Ponto State Beach

 - Across the street from Pizza Nova, Full Service, Italian, Open for: lunch, dinner, Bayside view restaurant and patio featuring excellent pasta, soups, salads, and pizza dishes (much more than pizzas).
 Full bar also available.

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near San Diego.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near San Diego.
 Chase the links to explore the local region even more.